niamhf575/finalprojectHCDE310/README.md

 link to website: https://musicweather.appspot.com/ the website only goes back 3,000 tracks (usually around a month, for users I tested)

+The results use the top album cover for each artist because there is an issue getting artist images from Last.fm.

 **Citations:**

 Info icon from https://www.iconfinder.com/iconsets/slim-square-icons-basics